pxqr/bittorrent/BEP.md

-The protocol has many extensions(more precisely enchancements, but we'll use that word) and it's seems like no one will want to use just core protocol, at least I'm not.
+The protocol has [many extensions][bep-list] (more precisely enchancements, but we'll use that word) and it's seems like no one will want to use just core protocol, at least I'm not.
 Any modern application that uses bittorrent protocol in any way will use some subset of extensions.
 Thus it's reasonable to implement at least some part of widely used extensions here, so we could provide nice high level API and well integrated interface.

 This section should keep track current state of package in respect of BEP's.
 Please _don't_ use this list as issue or bug tracker or TODO